FernandoBasso/fernandobasso.github.io/_posts/web-development/2017-10-27-laravel-deploy-login-infinite-redirect-loop.en.md

     mysql -h server.db.net -u prod_user -ps3cr37 -D my_prod_db
 ```

-I though, “of course, the data traveled through the network (mysql client/server communication happens through TCP) and became strings\!”
+I thought, “of course, the data traveled through the network (mysql client/server communication happens through TCP) and became strings\!”
 Then I tried doing this on the server:

 ``` php
 // Attempt to update has_role to 1, a number.